tomaspasto24/campaign-management-dashboard/README.md

 2. **Install dependencies**
      Run `npm install` or `yarn install`
 3. **Copy the provided source files** into your project structure
-4. The application uses **vanilla CSS**—no additional CSS processors required
+4. The application uses **vanilla CSS** no additional CSS processors required

 ### Running the Application